Ghosted? How to move on and stay strong

 Acknowledge the sense of loss that accompanies ghosting

 All ghosting brings disappointed expectations and loss.
-You had hopes for something that will never come to fruition whether it be another text, another date, or a future together.
+You had hoped for something that won’t come to fruition.
 The loss of these hopes can be painful.
 Acknowledge the loss and the feeling when they come.

 Feelings ebb and flow like the tide.
-Resisting feelings tends to prolong and increase the time it takes to heal.
+Resisting feelings prolongs them and increases the time it takes to heal.

 When the feeling of loss arises, breathe and notice what you feel without attaching any meaning or story to it.
 Keep breathing until the feeling passes.
 Then turn your mind to something that brings you joy.